BegumDev/ReviewHubMS3/README.md

                         3. This sends the session user as being the created_by value from the form and in the 'add_review' in the routes file.
                         4. It now becomes the value in the 'created_by' column of the Review model.
                         5. On editing and deleting reviews, this will not impact the company category.
+    * Issues faced
+        - I initially used MongoDB to store tasks and PostgreSQl to store user details to illustrate combined usage given that MongoDB can store more data that doesnt need to be linked.
+This proved more complicated than necessary as it was producing several bugs which I then decided with time constraints to redo the project with just PostgreSQL with all CRUD funtionality and user authentication still achievable.

 ## Testing
 ***